parkermac/LO/tracker/README.md

 To create the initial positions of your release you make new entries in:

-- get_ic() where you define the lon, lat, and fractional depth vectors for the initial conditions associated with an experiemnt name.
-The examples like "jdf0" are the simplest ones to copy from as they just involve making a regular lon, lat grid of points near the surface (particles on land will be trimmed automatically later).
+- get_ic() where you define the lon, lat, and fractional depth vectors for the initial conditions associated with an experiment name.
+The examples like "jdf0" are the simplest ones to copy from as they just involve making a regular lon, lat grid of points near the surface.
+Particles on land are trimmed automatically by the tracker code.

 ---